SublimeText/TrailingSpaces/README.md

 **highlight trailing spaces and delete them in a flash!**

-ST2 provides a way to automatically delete trailing spaces *upon file save* (see below).
+ST2 provides a way to automatically delete trailing spaces *upon file save* (more on this at the end of this file).
 Depending on your settings, it may be more handy to just highlight them and/or delete them by hand, at any time.
 This plugin provides just that!